 Under the GM, there may be one or a series of Assistant Managers.
 If it’s the latter, they are further sub-categorized into different areas of responsibility.

 Assistant Restaurant Managers are an entry-level position.
-Many people get promoted to this role because of their successful performance as a server, bartender or cook.
+Many people get promoted to this role because of their successful performance as a cashier or cook.

 The Kitchen Manager will supervise all aspects of the kitchen such as hiring the kitchen staff, food preparation and purchasing food inventory.